 Built in 1846 sawn stone, this mill has a single floor on the side of the dike and two floors on the side of the bridge.
-At the end of the 19th century, another floor was added with a sloping roof like the adjacent building and the new mill.
-Its construction was expected to involve considerable work in the bed of the Mille Isles River to Saint-Eustache to ensure a proper flow of water.
+At the end of the 19th century, another floor with a sloping roof was added, such as the adjacent building and the new mill.
+Its construction was expected to involve considerable work on the bed of the Mille Isles River to Saint-Eustache to ensure a proper flow of water.

 The case of the flour mill resembles that of the new mill: it is a form restitution.
 The most important restoration operation is to remove the third floor and return the roof to its original angle.

 Built in the 1800 years, by carpenters and masons from Terrebonne, it had three floors and served as both a residence, warehouse for grain and wood, a gathering place.
 They make bread and biscuits until 1815.
 Having lost its original function, because of the 1875 fire, it was in a poor state in 1974, but its solid remains required restoration because the bakery remained the only building "French spirit."